bearmentor-community/template/README.md

 - Helpful analytical data tracking
   - Powered by Google Analytics and React-GA
 - Vibrant utilities for various case of other features:
-  - `dayjs` date parser
+  - `dayjs` date parser on `datetime`
-  - Image or component lazy loader
+  - Image or component lazy loader on `img`
-  - HTML string parser
+  - HTML string parser on raw HTML data
-  - WYSIWYG editor
+  - WYSIWYG editor to generate raw HTML data
-  - (Later) Markdown editor
-  - (Later) Code syntax highlighter
+  - Code syntax highlighter on `pre` with `code`
-- Send email for registration confirmation and password reset link
-  - (Later) Powered by Nodemailer and Mailgun
-- Application monitoring with error and log tracking
-  - (Later) Powered by Sentry and LogRocket
+  - (Alternative) Markdown editor and parser
 - Consistent code quality using static test linter and code formatter
   - Powered by ESLint, Prettier, and Standard
   - Encouraging to use `prop-types` in React
-- Automated test suite with end-to-end test, integration test, unit test, and test coverage
-  - (Later) Powered by Cypress, Jest, Sinon, React Testing Library, and `supertest`/`supertest-fetch`
 - Reliable secure server hosting and configuration, with HTTPS
   - Powered by Netlify, Google Cloud Platform, Nginx, Let's Encrypt, Cloudflare, and Uniregistry
 - Intuitive CI/CD tools to manage deployment process
   - Powered by Netlify CI and Circle CI
+- Send email for registration confirmation and password reset link
+  - Powered by Nodemailer and Mailgun
+- Application monitoring with error and log tracking
+  - Powered by Sentry and LogRocket

+Some stack alternatives are listed in each repository's documentation.

+### Later Features

+- Automated test suite with end-to-end test, integration test, unit test, and test coverage
+  - Powered by Cypress, Jest, Sinon, React Testing Library, and `supertest`/`supertest-fetch`
-- (Later) Pagination and indexing on client and server side
+- Pagination and indexing on client and server side
-- (Later) Remote data caching
+- Remote data caching
   - Powered by React Query or SWR
-- (Later) Dedicated administrator dashboard for data management and visualization
+- Dedicated administrator dashboard for data management and visualization
   - Powered by D3.js
-- (Later) Periodic dependency cleaning and vulnerability monitoring by Greenkeeper and Snyk
+- Periodic dependency cleaning and vulnerability monitoring by Greenkeeper and Snyk
-- (Later) Support for Geolocation API
+- Support for Geolocation API
-- (Later) Support for Payment Gateway
+- Support for payment gateway
   - Powered by Stripe, Braintree, PayPal, or Midtrans
-- (Later) Real-time full text search
+- Real-time full text search
   - Powered by Algolia or Elasticsearch
-- (Later) Offline-first mode powered by Progressive Web App (PWA) approach
+- Offline-first mode powered by Progressive Web App (PWA) approach
+- Role-based access control (RBAC)
+  - Powered by CASL
-- (Later) Consultation with the developers
+- Consultation with the developers
-- (Later) Explanation with videos
+- Explanation with videos

-Some stack alternatives are listed in each repository's documentation.

 ## Designs